In this article, you will learn how to properly handle disputes made by your clients following jobs that were charged using Workiz Pay.

 For more information on gathering evidence in a response to a dispute, please see this article.

-IMPORTANT: You only have one opportunity to submit your evidence.
-Workiz will immediately submit your evidence, which is then forwarded to the issuing bank.
+You only have one opportunity to submit your evidence.
 You will not be able to make any changes or additions to your evidence after submitting.